Download and print as a PDF (193kB pdf)

 - Do not lift any heavy objects or do anything that exerts pressure on your tummy muscles for at least one week, for example vacuum cleaning, gardening or carrying bags of shopping.

-- Do not drive for one month following your TAVI.
+- Do not drive for 2 weeks following your TAVI.
 You do not need to let the DVLA know unless you hold a commercial license.

 What should I do if my wound starts to bleed?